-Included with each Power and Data Rail are Byrne data plate and adapter kits.
-These kits add the ability to install various types of data jacks or couplers such as Ethernet ports.
-After making wiring connections, you simply snap your jacks or couplers (not included) into the appropriate adapters, snap the adapters into the data plate, and then snap the data plate into the Power & Data Rail.
+Included with each Power & Data Rail are Byrne data plate and adapter kits.
+These kits add the ability to install various types of data jacks or couplers, such as ethernet ports.
+After making wiring connections, simply snap the jacks or couplers (not included) into the appropriate adapters, snap the adapters into the data plate, and then snap the data plate into the Power & Data Rail.

-The Power and Data Rail is basically an extension of your wall outlets.
-The power will be grounded, but will not have built-in surge protection.
-Surge protection would be handled at the circuit breakers—or at your desks.
-Simply plug a surge protector into the Power Rail as you would plug it into the wall.
+No, Power & Data Rails are basically extensions of your wall outlets.
+The power will be grounded, but there is no built-in surge protection.
+Surge protection should be handled at the circuit breakers or at individual desks.
+Simply plug a surge protector into the Power & Data Rail as you would plug it into the wall.

 - How many colors does the rail come in?

-The rail is currently available in four colors: white, gray, black, and industrial style.
-Industrial style finish is made to order, requires a minimum order of 50 rails, and has a 3 month lead time.
+Power & Data Rails are available in four colors: white, gray, black, and industrial style.
+The industrial style finish is made to order, requires a minimum order of 50 rails, and has a three month lead time.

 - Can I request installation services?

-Yes, our white glove installation experts can assemble and install the Power and Data Rail.
-However, if you choose hardwire, you will need an electrician to hardwire the power source infeed cable.
+Yes, our white glove installation experts can assemble and install the Power & Data Rail.
+However, if you choose hardwire, you will need to hire an electrician yourself to hardwire the power source infeed cable.

 - Do the duplex power receptacles come in more than one color?

 The standard color of the duplex receptacles is black.
-However, you can contact us to inquire about color options available for special order.
+Contact us to inquire about color options available for special order.

 - Do you have the electrical specs for the Byrne 8-Trac System?

-See our PDF for hardwire power source infeed information.
-The Byrne 8-Trac System is rated for 20 amps allowing the use of 4 circuits with 4 line conductors, 2 neutrals and 2 grounds.
+See this PDF for hardwire power source infeed information.
+The Byrne 8-Trac System is rated for 20 amps, allowing the use of four circuits with four line conductors, two neutrals and two grounds.
 The fourth circuit is isolated and dedicated and is serviced by its own line conductor, neutral and isolated ground.
 Under National Electrical Code (NEC) requirements, up to 13 duplex receptacles may be used per circuit, with a total of 52 available receptacles if all circuits are used, per single hardwire power infeed.
-The line conductors are 12 AWG and share a 12 AWG ground and a 10 AWG neutral.
+The line conductors are 12 AWG and share a 12 AWG ground and 10 AWG neutral.

-This power rail system utilizes (4) circuits; (3) for general purpose that share a common neutral and ground, and (1) circuit that has a dedicated neutral and ground.
-This dedicated circuit is sometimes used as the "computer" circuit since it does not share a neutral conductor, thereby reducing the chance for electrical noise originating from other loads that may be plugged in.
-But many users plug their computers into any of the 4 circuits without issues.
 Byrne duplex receptacles are marked as 1, 2, 3, and 4.
 Receptacles marked 1, 2, and 3 connect to the three general purpose circuits and the receptacle marked 4 connects to the dedicated circuit.
-IF you optionally choose to only plug computers into the dedicated circuit you may need to use additional power infeeds and an electrical designer can help with this - as a general rule, you can assume 250W (2.08A) for each computer receptacle and 180W (1.5A) for each general purpose receptacle when calculating for each 20A circuit.
+If you choose to only plug computers into the dedicated circuit, you may need to use additional power infeeds, which may require an electrician.
+As a general rule, you can assume 250W (2.08A) for each computer receptacle and 180W (1.5A) for each general purpose receptacle when calculating for each 20A circuit.

-- Can I order a Power and Data Rail with no outlets or ports?
+- Can I order a Power & Data Rail with no outlets or ports?

-Yes, you can by contacting us to place a custom order.
-We don't offer it online because this is not a common configuration, but the rail is designed for it.
-Some users need a Power and Data Rail without outlets or ports in order to route power and data across an area where there aren't desks or other things that need to be plugged in.
+Yes, by contacting us to place a custom order.
+We don't offer this product without outlets or ports online because this is not a common configuration, but the rail is designed for it.
+Some users need a Power & Data Rail without outlets or ports in order to route power and data across an area where there aren't desks or other things that need to be plugged in.